LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 - [ Week 9: Apartment App ](#week-9-apartment-app)
 - [ Great Resource ](https://www.interviewcake.com/coding-interview-tips) for technical interviews

+### Process
+Students will be divided into groups and paired with one instructor or resident (the interviewer).
+During each weekly session two students will be interviewed.
+The students who are not being interviewed should follow along and attempt each question on their own.

+Each interview should take 20-30 minutes.
+The interviewer will ask the student three questions and give one code prompt.

+The questions consist of one generic interview question and two technical questions.
+The difficulty of these questions varies.
+Some topics are covered in class and others have not been covered.
+This is for the purpose of creating a real-world interview experience allowing the students to work through nerves and practice answering questions they don't know.

+The code prompt should mimic a "real life" white boarding session.
+The student can use a text medium such as the notes app or a markdown file to code out the prompt.

+During the coding portion of the interview the student should:
+- write down the prompt and confirm the accuracy with the interviewer.
+- establish an example input and output and confirm the accuracy with the interviewer.
+- list out their plan in regular words before beginning to code.
+- communicate constantly and think out loud.

+The interviewer should:
+- be engaged.
+- remember the students are VERY nervous.
+- allow the students to struggle but NOT fail.
+- provide constructive feedback at the end of each interview.
+- review all questions at the end of each interview expanding on the topics so they have the opportunity to learn.
+- manage the time spent on each interview so the total session takes about one hour.
+- send the students back to the main room at the end of the session.
+- provide feedback on each student to the instructors.

+### Feedback
+At the end of the session, each interview should provide feedback to the instruction team via Slack.

+Feedback for each interviewee should include:
+- the student's first name.
+- a brief impression of the student's ability to communicate.
+- a brief over all impression of the student's current technical ability.
+- any questions the student failed to answer.
+- whether the student followed the code prompt expectations as noted above.

 ### Week 2: Intro to JavaScript

 **Student 1**